Best Things to Do in Central America

 Price: The majority of Costa Rica’s national parks range in price from $7 to $14.

-What we love most about this side of the country is that it takes less attention than the Pacific Ocean coast, which is so good to find an escape from jam-packed touristy attractions and roam around the shores without being stuck in a huddle of locals and foreigners.
+What we love most about this side of the country is that it takes less attention than the Pacific Ocean coast, which is so good for finding an escape from jam-packed touristy attractions and roam around the shores without being stuck in a huddle of locals and foreigners.

 Catch the Beauty of the Moment and Snap Away Anywhere: Guanacaste